Gefilte fish

 Historically, gefilte fish was a stuffed whole fish consisting of minced-fish forcemeat stuffed inside the intact fish skin.
 By the 16th century, cooks had started omitting the labor-intensive stuffing step, and the seasoned fish was most commonly formed into patties similar to quenelles or fish balls.

-In an article "Gefilte Fish in America", Tamara Mann Tweel writes: "Born in Europe out of religious obligation, poverty, and ingenuity, gefilte fish survived in America due to bottling technology, innovative advertising, and an American Jewish desire to experience faith through the large intestine."

-In Poland gefilte fish is referred to as karp po żydowsku ("carp Jewish-style").
+In Poland, gefilte fish is referred to as karp po żydowsku ("carp Jewish-style").

 Origins

 Gefilte fish likely originated in non-Jewish, German cooking.
-The earliest historical reference to gefuelten hechden (stuffed pike) comes from Daz Buoch von Guoter Spise (The Book of Good Food), a German cookbook dating to circa 1350 C.E.
-Gefuelten hechden was poached and mashed pike that was flavored with herbs and seeds, stuffed back inside the fish skin, and then roasted.
+The earliest historical reference to gefuelten hechden (stuffed pikes) comes from Daz Buoch von Guoter Spise (The Book of Good Food), a Middle High German cookbook dating to circa 1350 CE.
+Gefuelten hechden consisted of poached and mashed pike that was flavored with herbs and seeds, stuffed back inside the fish skin, and then roasted.
 This dish was popular with German Catholics during Lent, when it is forbidden to eat meat.
 By the Middle Ages, stuffed fish had migrated into the cuisine of German and Eastern European Jews.